ZgblKylin/ConflictingDependencies/README.md

 Both SDK A and SDK B depends on openssl, but with different versions.

-Since openssl use a global context internally, it'll initialized twice in different SDK in single process, and shared between both SDKs, which will result in runtime error.
+Since openssl use a global context internally, it'll be initialized twice in different SDK at same process, and shared between both SDKs, which will result in runtime error.

 We should isolate the two different openssl library in separaed execution environment.